redox-os/redox/CONTRIBUTING.md

 ### <a name="prs"> Pull Requests </a>

-It's fine to just submit a small pull request without first making an issue or asking in the chat, but if it's a significant change that will require a lot of **planning and reviewing**.
+It's fine to just submit a small pull request without first making an issue or asking in the chat, **unless** it's a significant change that will require a lot of planning and reviewing.
 Also see [Creating a Pull Request](#creating-a-pr) and [Git Style Guidelines](#git-style-guidelines).

 ### <a name="discourse"> Discourse </a>